beldenge/camel-lab/README.md

 	}
 ```
 Wait, what is sending to this mock queue?
-Unfortunately, we have to augment our route with this (add at very end of second route):
+Unfortunately, we have to augment our original route with this (add at very end of the second route):
 ```Java
 .to("mock:testQueue")
 ```
 Right click EnrollmentRouteBuilder.java, `Run As --> JUnit Test`
+Examine the logs.
+The test should succeed.
+If not, take a look at the solution project.